Click on any listed topic: The topics with a “*” before them are topics that need special study and revision for The Leaving Cert.

 b) only obligate aerobes and facultative anaerobes d) all bacteria

-____17) A poison that is released from the
+____17) A poison that is released

-outer membrane of dead Gram-negative bacteria is called
+from the outer membrane of dead Gram-negative bacteria is called

 a) a pathogen b) an exotoxins c) an endotoxins d) a broad-spectrum toxin

-___18) Which of the following types of
+___18) Which of the following

-bacteria would you be most likely to find in very salty water?
+types of bacteria would you be most likely to find in very salty water?

 a) chemoautotrophs b) extreme halophile c) cyanobacterium d) thermoacidophile

-____19) Which of the following types of
+____19) Which of the following

 a) spirochete b) cyanobacterium c) thermoacidophile d) enteric bacterium

-____20) The earliest known group of living
+____20) The earliest known group

-organisms on Earth is
+of living organisms on Earth is

 a) viruses b) fungi c) bacteria d) protists

-____21) Which of the following might be found
+____21) Which of the following

-in the cytoplasm of a bacteria cell
+might be found in the cytoplasm of a bacteria cell

 a) chloroplast b) Golgi bodies c) mitochondria d) None of the above.